drmidknight/drmidknight/README.md

 <h1 align="center">Hi, I'm Prince Kankam Boadu</h1>
-<h3 align="center">Highly skilled and motivated Frontend Engineer with a strong background in IT support and cybersecurity.
-Proficient in HTML, CSS, and JavaScript, with experience in developing and maintaining responsive and visually appealing web applications.
-Adept at troubleshooting and resolving technical issues, providing exceptional IT support to ensure smooth operations.
-Knowledgeable in cybersecurity principles and best practices, implementing robust security measures to protect sensitive data.
-Excellent problem-solving abilities, strong attention to detail, and a passion for staying updated with the latest frontend technologies and security trends.</h3>
+<h3 align="center">ertified Cisco CyberOps Associate with 2 years of experience in the Cybersecurity space with a strong focus on proactively securing
+digital infrastructures.
+Skilled in threat detection, incident response, and implementing cybersecurity measures.
+Proficient in Cisco technologies, including Security Center, Snort, and Wireshark.
+A results-driven professional with a commitment to continuous learning and collaborative problem-solving.
+Ready to contribute expertise to enhance cybersecurity postures in a dynamic environment.</h3>

-- 💬 Ask me about **Angular, Vue and Laravel**
+- 💬 Ask me about **Angular, IT Support, CyberSecurity, Linux**

 - 📫 How to reach me **owurekuprince@gmail.com**